 The Spire LX is for the gearhead in your life that gets infinite amounts of joy from creative outside-the-norm items.
 Or perhaps for the camper that loves coffee as much or more than food.
 Or the foodie that requires a ton of burners for every meal because they love to get fancy.
-Whatever the reason, you can have a lot of fun with this capable and innovative stove.
-Read on to find out how.
+Whatever the reason, you can have fun with this capable and innovative stove.

 Time to Boil

-Despite only having 10,000 BTUs per burner, this stove boiled water quite quickly.
-A quart of 60-degree water boiled in 4 minutes and a quart of 50-degree water in 4:30.
+Despite only having 10,000 BTUs per burner, this stove boiled water decently fast.
+A quart of 60-degree water was bubbline away in 4 minutes and a quart of 50-degree water in 4:30.

 The compact design and effective wind guards were a perfect example of how BTUs aren't everything when it comes to efficient cooking.
-For comparison, the Coleman Hyperflame Fyrecadet and the Coleman Triton Plus both have an extra 1,000 BTUs per burner, but both boiled slower in every single test scenario.
+Other stoves in our review had more BTUs per burner but boiled water slower in every single test scenario.
 We attribute this to the Eureka having better wind resistance, as it did better in our wind resistance test than almost all the other stoves.
 Additionally, you can use the JetLink Accessory Hose (sold separately) to attach a JetBoil and achieve even faster boil times.

-On the particular stove we tested, the piezo ignitor was very finicky, something we also saw in other reviews online.
-We had more trouble with it on this stove than any other we tested, usually having to turn the ignitor over and over again to get it to work at all.
-And sometimes it simply wouldn't ignite and we had to use a lighter.
-However, once the stove was up and running, it was a pleasant cooking experience.
+On the particular stove we tested, the piezo ignitor was very finicky, something people complained about in other reviews online as well.
+We usually had to click the ignitor button over and over again to get it to work at all, and sometimes it simply wouldn't ignite and we had to use a lighter.
+However, once the stove was up and running, it was a pleasant cooking experience with no issues.

-The knob for the burner is one of those that has a really wide range — from off to blasting is a full four 360-degree rotations.
+The knob for the burner on this stove has an extensive range — from off to blasting is a full four 360-degree rotations.
 Instead of a tiny turn taking you from medium to low with the fear of accidentally extinguishing the flame, you can adjust more liberally without fear of overdoing it.
-However, having so much room for adjustment on the knob also means it can take awhile to find your perfect setting, especially because there are no markings on the stove to indicate where you are.
+However, having so much room for adjustment on the knob also means it can take a while to find your perfect setting, especially because there are no markings on the stove to indicate where you are.
 It was easy to have the burner too hot, and it took a little while to dial in.
 Once we did, though, the cooking performance was excellent.

-One thing of note about the Luna Satellite Burner, (the add-on accessory which allows you to hook up your JetBoil), is that the JetBoil simply balances atop the burner and could easily get knocked over if you're not careful.
-It does not clip into the burner like a traditional JetBoil setup.
+One thing of note about the Luna Satellite Burner, (the add-on accessory which allows you to hook up your JetBoil), is that the JetBoil simply balances atop the burner, meaning it could easily get knocked over if you're not careful.
+It does not slot into the burner like a traditional JetBoil setup.

 Ease of Care

-The Spire LX packs down to 21.5 x 13.1 x 4.2 inches, just slightly narrower than the Stansport 2-Burner and the Camp Chef Everest.
-We noticed the loss in width on the cooking surface when compared to these two other stoves — we were unable to use the same two large skillets and had to switch to a smaller pan on one side.
+The Spire LX packs down to 21.5 x 13.1 x 4.2 inches, slightly narrower than our award-winning Camp Chef Everest.
+And we did notice the loss in width on the cooking surface in comparison — we were unable to use the same two large skillets and had to switch to a smaller pan on one side.

-This competitor by itself is best used for smaller groups of about one to four people, though cooking for four may be a bit tight depending on what you are preparing.
+This stove by itself is best used for smaller groups of about one to four people, though cooking for four may be a bit tight depending on what you are preparing.
 However, if you upgrade and purchase the adaptors to attach another stove or a JetBoil, then you can easily cook for more people.
-Our favorite addition was the Satellite burner for a JetBoil because our testers drink a lot of tea and coffee in the mornings.
-Having to wait to prepare breakfast while tons of water gets boiled can be a pain.
-On top of that, the Spire LX only offers 10,000 BTUs per burner, so boiling large amounts of water takes time.
-With a JetBoil, hot water is ready extremely fast, so we recommend this setup for groups that love their hot beverages.
+But you can accomplish that same thing by just bringing a regular Jetboil or an affordable single burner like the Gas One.

 The main reason to get this stove is if you want to take advantage of the JetLink port and attach other burners.
 But be forewarned that this won't be a cheap undertaking.
-The JetLink accessory hose to connect another stove is $40, plus the price of another Eureka stove (the regular Eureka Spire Stove is more affordable at $99.95).
-The Satellite burner to attach a Jetboil is $60 and doesn't include the JetBoil itself.
-So while the expandability of this stove is fun and innovative, there are plenty of ways to have lots of burners and options without dropping nearly this much money.
+The JetLink Accessory Hose to connect another stove is $40, plus the price of another Eureka stove (the regular Eureka Spire is more affordable at $100).
+The Satellite Burner to attach your Jetboil is $60 and doesn't include the JetBoil itself.
+So while the expandability of this stove is fun and innovative, there are plenty of ways to have lots of burners and options without dropping anywhere near this much money.

-The Eureka Spire LX was our Top Pick for Expandability due to it having the unique capability to attach other Eureka stoves or a JetBoil and run it all off the same fuel source.
+The Eureka Spire LX was clever due to it having the capability to attach other Eureka stoves or a JetBoil and run it all off the same fuel source.
 While this is innovative, the Eureka products and accessories are expensive, so be sure this setup is something you want before you invest.
 The Spire LX by itself offers only 10,000 BTUs per burner despite its high price tag.
 It is also a couple of inches narrower than some of the more powerful stoves we tested that are cheaper.
-All-in-all, it is a fine stove with a sturdy design and good wind resistance, but for the price is probably not worth it unless you plan to take advantage of the full Eureka suite of products.
+All-in-all, it is a fine stove with a sturdy design and good wind resistance, but for the price, you can get more.